Feature request #4069

 BTW, does anybody have the processing framework manager with some modules actually installed?
 I don't have any modules installed as the Python bindings available for Saga don't work with the OSGeo4W Python version.
 I'm guessing that thing above the treeview is for actually launching a module - it isn't a filter, is it?

-#12 Updated by Martin Dobias almost 6 years ago
+#12 Updated by Martin Dobias over 6 years ago

 Just some random thoughts:

 - QGIS does not keep information which plugin creates what menus / menu items and toolbars / toolbar buttons, so it is not possible to say to QGIS "run this plugin!" - it does not know what to run